These are some of the foodstuffs and dietary practices which raise a small or large red flag for teeth.

 • Brush teeth after meals but not immediately after ingestion of acidulous items (otherwise you are likely to scrape off precious minerals such as calcium from your somewhat softened enamel).

-• Rinse your mouth with (herb-based) disinfectants or with special mouthwashs containing enamel-repairing hydroxyapatite.2
+• Rinse your mouth with (herb-based) disinfectants or with special mouthwashes containing enamel-repairing hydroxyapatite.[2]

 • Use an oral irrigator (waterpic etc.) or simply thoroughly slosh water in your mouth.

-• More tips for avoiding damage to your teeth such as by overbrushing at General recommendations and advice re oral cleansing.
+• More tips for avoiding damage to your teeth such as by checking for "coated" teeth in the day at General recommendations and advice re oral cleansing.

 Footnotes

-1 A discussion of more possible reasons speaking against indulging a sweet tooth eg at Sugar’s Health Effects, Risks & Problems: Is Sugar Sweet Poison?, Sugar and Cancer and Sugar—A Silent Killer: An Extensive Discussion of the Sugars.
+1 A discussion of more possible reasons speaking against indulging a sweet tooth using conventional sugar eg at Sugar’s Health Effects, Risks & Problems: Is Sugar Sweet Poison?, Sugar and Cancer and Sugar—A Silent Killer: An Extensive Discussion of the Sugars.

 2 Compare for instance Products for remineralizing teeth and Herbal tooth and gum products.

-3 Compare It’s not what you ingest, but what you usefully absorb
+3 Compare It’s not what you ingest, but what your cells actually absorb.

 4 Compare Dr. Nara on Nutrition, immune system, tooth decay and gum problems, Emotions and tooth decay and Meditation for stress reduction benefits teeth and gums by triggering tooth-friendly salivary changes.